mfwz247/Arabic-CNN-Based-OCR/README.md

 Codes are still under development

-Good morning!
-This is Mohamed Fawzy.
+Hi, This is Mohamed Fawzy.

 For the stubborn case of arabic handwritten words recognition which is so hard due to the hierearchy of the word itself...